Last updated:

 Support from adult social care

 If you have health and care needs that will continue once you are 18, you can have an adult social care needs assessment.
-This will help you decide what kind of housing and support is right for you.
+This can help you decide what kind of housing and support is right for you.

 You don’t need to currently get help from children’s social care to ask for an adult social care needs assessment.